Drowsy Driving Accident Lawyers in TX

 The major problem is that there is no test to determine when a driver is too tired to be driving.

 Still, there are general negligence laws that hold Texas drowsy drivers responsible for accidents that they cause.
 When a driver acts in an unreasonably careless manner — such as driving when he or she is very tired or continuing to drive while nodding off — he or she can be considered negligent.
-This means that you can make a claim against the drowsy driver to collect compensation for medical costs, lost wages, pain and suffering and emotional distress.
+This means that you can make a claim against the drowsy driver to pursue compensation for medical costs, lost wages, pain and suffering and emotional distress.

 In order to successfully make a claim against a drowsy driver, you will need to show that the driver acted in an unreasonably careless way that directly led to your accident.
 This means showing that no reasonable driver would have done what that particular driver did.

-Our Texas Sleepy Driving Lawyers Can Help
+Our Texas Fatigued Driving Lawyers Can Help

 Our Texas personal injury lawyers can help you to gather the proof necessary to show that the driver who harmed you was driving while drowsy.
-The Bob Richardson Law Firm can help you to present this evidence to the driver’s insurance company, to a judge or a jury to help you get you compensation for your injuries.
+The Bob Richardson Law Firm can help you to present this evidence to the driver’s insurance company, to a judge or a jury to help you seek compensation for your injuries.

 To learn how we can help you with your drowsy driving car accident case, and to receive a free case evaluation, call us today toll-free at 800-880-5100 or use our online form.